Blog

 Beth Morton.

 Over 160 teachers came by to find out about bridge and play a few hands.
-Everyone had a
+Everyone had a great time and we’re expecting more good news coming from Indiana over the next few months.
+Thanks all!

 Texas Association of Gifted and Talented (TAGT)